-The smiddy dates back to at least 1791, and it continued as a working Smiddy until 1955.
-It has since been repaired and restored as a working museum, with occasional demonstrations, and craft shop.
+Step back in time as you enter an 18th-century blacksmith’s smiddy, carefully preserved with forge, bellows and anvil, cobbled floor, tools of the trade and beamed ceiling.
+The Strachur Smiddy dates back to at least 1791, and continued as a working Smiddy until 1955.
+It has since been repaired and restored to its original state and now acts as a working museum, with regular weekend demonstrations and a well stocked craft shop.
 The museum is also accessible for disabled visitors.
 Do watch our video and read our reviews on TripAdvisor.

 Watch the film of the Smiddy’s history and read how the Montgomery family of Strachur developed and maintained the blacksmith service over four generations.

 Browse through the Smiddy’s collection of fascinating artefacts and tools.
 Chat to Smiddy staff about the Smiddy’s story and its place in Strachur’s history.
 Purchase a souvenir such as a genuine horseshoe, or treat yourself to a locally made gift from the craft shop, including cards, postcards and photographs to remember your visit to the Strachur Smiddy Museum.